 The cognitive jump from Remember to Understand is where many AI prompts stall.
 Teachers ask for a "summary" but do not specify that the summary should show how ideas connect.

-When to use: After introducing a new concept, when checking comprehension before a more complex task, and when pupils need to process information in their own words.
-Understand prompts are effective for generating model texts that show pupils how to explain ideas.
+When to use: After introducing a new concept, when checking comprehension before a more complex task, and when learners need to process information in their own words.
+Understand prompts are effective for generating model texts that show learners how to explain ideas.

 Prompt templates: